Data Science for All

 Overview

 Chapters 3 through 5 are largely driven by case studies using the 5A Method for problem solving.
 Each new concept is introduced in the context of a research question and demonstrated with data using RStudio.
 The analysis methods are primarily computational, with limited focus on theoretical foundations.
 The intent with this approach is two-fold.
-Firstly, we wish to introduce a vast and exciting range of data science applications to the widest possible audience without the often intimidating presence of dizzying mathematical notation and complex formulas.
+Firstly, we wish to introduce a vast and exciting range of data science applications to the widest possible audience without the often intimidating presence of dense mathematical notation and complex formulas.
 Secondly, we emphasize the careful formulation of interesting problems and the clear communication of insightful solutions while leveraging modern technology for the analysis in between.
 Ideally, this text inspires students to pursue a deeper understanding of the theory that supports the computational methods.